-The prominent mindfulness meditation teacher Jack Kornfield tells this story in one of his talks about a Western woman who ordained under Ajahn Chah in Thailand in the late 1970s.
+The prominent mindfulness meditation teacher Jack Kornfield tells this story illustrating the freshness of what has been called beginner’s mind in one of his talks about a Western woman who ordained under Ajahn Chah in Thailand in the late 1970s.

 She spent 10 years living the simple and austere life of a nun in the jungle, practicing meditation many hours a day.
 One day she informed her teacher she was done, and returned to the USA.